1) Your hair loss is in earlier stages.

 Hair loss is a gradual process, and hair growth also doesn’t occur overnight.
 Restoring hair is a lifelong journey that requires dedication, patience and being extremely compliant with your treatment schedule.
 If you’re losing hair now, you’ll be losing a lot more in the future (refer to #1 for the advantages of starting Theradome laser helmet treatments ASAP).
 You need to find a routine that works with your schedule and one that doesn’t hinder your lifestyle.

 While you’ll first need to undergo laser hair treatment for a minimum of twice a week to begin the process of reversing hair miniaturization, you’ll still need to perform maintenance sessions when your hair is restored to your liking.
-Great news though: the Theradome lasers are designed to last you a lifetime with 6,000 hours of treatment, and you’ll only need to change the battery every two to three years.
+Great news though: the Theradome lasers are designed to last you a lifetime with 6,000 hours of treatment.
+You’ll only need to change the battery every two to three years.

 Don’t forget that taking frequent before-and-after photos is a crucial part of your Theradome journey.
 Since you look at yourself in the mirror every day, you won’t notice any progress without the help of progress photos.
 Read our guidelines of how to incorporate clinical photography into your hair restoration plan.